microsoft/vscode-docs/docs/extensions/webview.md

 ### Inspecting and debugging webviews

-The `Webview: Open webview developer tools` VS Code command let's you debug webviews.
-Running the command launchs an instance of developer tools for any currently visible webviews:
+The **Developer: Open Webview Developer Tools** VS Code command lets you debug webviews.
+Running the command launches an instance of Developer Tools for any currently visible webviews:

 ![Webview developer tools](images/webview/basics-developer_tools.png)